PrincipiaCodeArts/algo-lab/README.md

   - Memoization: store results to avoid recaltulating them in the future.
   - Finesse a calculation: replace an expensive exact calculation with an inexpensive bound or approximation, in such a way that the overall result is unchanged.
-  - Loop abort: add a test to stop a loop earlier.
   - Filtering: avoid inserting an element into a data structure if the element cannot affect the outcome of the computation.
-  - Customizing the data structure: select a data structure implementation that best match its pattern of use.
   - Recursive algorithm tuning:
     - Pruning: implement tests to skip recursive calls when possible.
 Boost the strength of these tests by using preprocessing or by changing computation order.